 - Understand that this feeling is a good thing: Amidst the feelings that you don’t belong and that you’re unworthy to follow, there’s one positive trait of the impostor syndrome.
 This nagging feeling that your work is still not quite good will help you keep pushing, keep improving.
 Eventually, strive for perfection will help you get better.

-- Life is work in progress: You can’t get better if you don’t expose yourself to failure.
+- Life is a work in progress: You can’t get better if you don’t expose yourself to failure.
 Athletes constantly fail.
 Formula 1 drivers too.
 But do they quit?
-Nope, they show up the next day, review their performance, speak with their crew members, see what can be improved and repeat the process again.
+Nope, they show up the next day, review their performance, speak with their crew members, see what can be improved, and repeat the process again.

 Here’s the above information in one visual element:

 But the above is not enough.
 Here’s a tip for the perfectionist parents who probably won’t change their perspective but at least can avoid causing harm to their children:

 If you’re an enthusiastic parent, you’ll most probably push your kid to be a straight-A student.
 But think about it.
 How will this help your kind in the long run?
 Grades and honors in school don’t mean anything after that.
 You should motivate your kids to try new things, to fail, and to be OK with it.
 After all, as Winston Churchill said, “Success consists of going from failure to failure without loss of enthusiasm.”

 If you punish your child every time he has a bad grade, he will avoid trying things later in life because he will be afraid of being punished.